misunders2d/personal_clone/README.md

     *   **`close_task(task_id)`**: Marks a ClickUp task as complete.

 7.  **Self-Development (`developer_agent`)**:
-    *   **Purpose**: To evolve the agent's own capabilities by modifying its source code.
+    *   **Purpose**: To evolve the agent\'s own capabilities by modifying its source code.
     *   **Usage**: You can ask the agent to fix bugs, add new tools, or refactor its code.
 The `developer_agent` will handle the request.
-    *   **Workflow**: The agent follows a rigorous internal process to ensure changes are safe and well-designed.
-It first creates a detailed development plan, which is then reviewed and refined by specialized sub-agents in an iterative loop.
-This approved plan is then presented to you for final confirmation before any code is written to the repository.
+    *   **Workflow**: For any new features, bug fixes, or design changes, the agent will first delegate the task to the `plan_and_review_agent` for planning and review.
+After a detailed development plan is created and refined by specialized sub-agents, it will be presented to you for explicit approval.
+Only after your approval will the agent proceed with code modifications.

 ## Autonomous Operation